 Have you tried to help your employees take more ownership of their jobs?

-It doesn’t really matter what style of management you prefer.
-Nor does it really matter how your employees prefer to be managed.
+It doesn’t matter what style of management you prefer.
+Nor does it matter how your employees prefer to be managed.
 But if they’ve been awarded a job in your business, surely they should take ownership of that?

 There are several ways you can help or encourage your team to invest or engage with their job a little more.

-Start by giving them the trust and freedom to report their own hours.
+Start by giving them the trust and freedom to report their hours.
 You don’t need to invest in expensive HR tools, but this tool by Humanity could prove quite useful.

 Instead of using up your time and energy checking up on employees, you can now divert your resource to something more productive instead.